-Due to the current public health situation and National State of Calamity in Portugal, the following revised working arrangements will operate at the Embassy until further notice:
+Due to the current public health situation in Portugal, the following revised working arrangements will operate at the Embassy until further notice:

 - The Embassy’s public office will remain closed and only limited services will be available.
-For general enquiries, please email us on email@example.com
+For general inquiries, please email us on firstname.lastname@example.org

 In-person appointments at the Embassy will only be possible in exceptional emergency circumstances and by prior arrangement via the email@example.com email address.

 When attending for in-person appointments at the Embassy, the following Guidelines will apply: